RMerl/asuswrt-merlin/README-merlin.txt

 traffic automatically routed through it.

-On the OpenVPN Clients page, set "Redirect Internet traffic" to "Policy RUles".
+On the OpenVPN Clients page, set "Redirect Internet traffic" to "Policy Rules".
 A new section will appear below, where you can add routing rules.
 The "Source IP" is your local client, while "Destination" is the remote server on the Internet.
 The field can be left empty (or set to 0.0.0.0) to signify "any IP".
 You can also